finos/common-domain-model/documentation/source/documentation.rst

 Financial Product
 """""""""""""""""

 A financial product is an instrument that is used to transfer financial risk between two parties.
-Financial products are represented in the ``Product`` type, which is constrained by the ``one-of`` condition, meaning that for a single Tradable Product, there can only be one Product.
+Financial products are represented in the ``Product`` type, which is also constrained by a ``one-of`` condition, meaning that for a single Tradable Product, there can only be one Product.

 .. code-block:: Haskell